Skip to content

 DescriptionOptional free-text note.
 Useful for capturing the reason the snapshot was taken (e.g. "before adding the new EDI partner").

-ApplicationThe application this snapshot belongs to.
-This column appears only when no Application is selected - see Selected Application.
+ApplicationThe Application this snapshot belongs to.
+Shows the Application's name for Application-scope snapshots, and for environment-scope snapshots.
+Appears only when no Application is selected, see Selected Application.

-NamespaceThe Application's Namespace - the identifier-style handle for the Application this snapshot belongs to.
+NamespaceThe Application's Namespace, the identifier-style handle for the Application this snapshot belongs to.
+Empty for environment-scope snapshots.

 CreatedDate and time the snapshot was added to the list.